-Hello!
-My name is Kelly Mistry, and I am currently a master’s student in the Quantitative Ecology & Resource Management (QERM) program at the University of Washington.
-I am also part of the School of Aquatic & Fisheries Sciences (SAFS) and the USGS Washington Cooperative Fish & Wildlife Research Unit, working under my advisor Mark Scheuerell in the Applied Ecology lab.
-My master’s thesis work focuses on improving modeling methods used to manage groundfish stocks in the Gulf of Alaska in partnership with colleagues at NOAA Fisheries.
+I recently completed an MS degree in the Quantitative Ecology & Resource Management (QERM) program at the UW in June 2022, advised by Dr. Mark Scheuerell in the Applied Ecology lab.
+My master’s thesis work focused on comparing modeling methods used to manage groundfish stocks in the Gulf of Alaska in partnership with colleagues at NOAA Fisheries.

 CV available here